ivanvit100/TODOList/README.md

     /*App settings*/
     "todo": {
-        "color-date-alert": true, /*Whether to include styles for expired date of task notification*/ "lang": "ru", /*Language of the interface*/
+        "color-date-alert": true, /*Whether to include styles for expired date of task notification*/ "custom-menu": true, /*Using default electron menu or custom, written on html*/ "lang": "ru", /*Language of the interface*/
         "login": "login", /*User loging to protect your data*/ "password": "password", /*User password to protect your data*/